Dark Mode Design Guide: Patterns That Users Actually Prefer (2026) | Launchwork Digital

 Test your dark mode in various lighting conditions and on different devices.
 What looks good on your high-end monitor might be illegible on a budget phone.

 Dark mode, done well, can reduce eye strain, save battery on OLED screens, and provide a premium aesthetic that users love.
+Dark mode is increasingly popular in ecommerce interfaces too — online stores with dark themes report longer browsing sessions and lower cart abandonment.
 Accessibility should be at the heart of your dark mode implementation — see our guide on building accessible websites for WCAG 2.2 compliance fundamentals.

 Frequently Asked Questions About Dark Mode Design